Chosen-plaintext attack

 A chosen-plaintext attack (CPA) is an attack model for cryptanalysis which presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts.
 The goal of the attack is to gain information that reduces the security of the encryption scheme.

-Modern ciphers aim to provide semantic security, also known as ciphertext indistinguishability under chosen-plaintext attack, and they are therefore, by design, generally immune to chosen-plaintext attacks if correctly implemented.
+Immunity to a chosen-plaintext attack is called ciphertext indistinguishability under chosen-plaintext attack (IND-CPA).
+With an IND-CPA property, the cryptographic scheme is resistant to an attacker that has access to the encryption oracle (e.g., the encryption device) itself.
+This property is equivalent to the semantic security under CPA (inability of the adversary to gain even partial information about the plaintext from observing the ciphertext).
+A similar (but stronger) property of indistinguishability under a chosen-ciphertext attack (IND-CCA) reflects the resistance to adversary having access to a decryptor.'

+A deterministic block cipher scheme (like electronic codebook) does not possess the IND-CPA, as it will encrypt the plaintext with repeating blocks into ciphertext that will be easily recognizable because its blocks are repeated as well.

 Introduction

 In a chosen-plaintext attack the adversary can (possibly adaptively) ask for the ciphertexts of arbitrary plaintext messages.
-This is formalized by allowing the adversary to interact with an encryption oracle, viewed as a black box.
+That is formalized by allowing the adversary to interact with an encryption oracle, viewed as a black box.
 The attacker’s goal is to reveal all or a part of the secret encryption key.

-It may seem infeasible in practice that an attacker could obtain ciphertexts for given plaintexts.
+It may seem infeasible in practice for an attacker to obtain ciphertexts for given plaintexts.
 However, modern cryptography is implemented in software or hardware and is used for a diverse range of applications; for many cases, a chosen-plaintext attack is often very feasible (see also In practice).
-Chosen-plaintext attacks become extremely important in the context of public key cryptography where the encryption key is public and so attackers can encrypt any plaintext they choose.
+Chosen-plaintext attacks become extremely important in the context of public key cryptography in which the encryption key is public and so attackers can encrypt any plaintext that they choose.